Call for Papers -- 2015 Junior Scholars Colloquium

 -Submissions that have been accepted for publication by a journal may be submitted only if publication will take place after the June 2015 colloquium and the piece remains substantively revisable? for purposes of incorporating? changes resulting from colloquium feedback.

 -There is a limit of one submission per person.

 -Co-authored pieces will be accepted only if both authors are junior faculty members.
 Any honorarium awarded on the basis of a co-authored piece must be shared.

 -There are no restrictions in terms of topic or theme; the core objective of this event is to help junior faculty improve their scholarship.

 Submission Procedure & Deadline:

--If you wish to submit a paper for consideration in this event, please email your paper in Microsoft Word or pdf format to email@example.com by 5:00pm eastern time on Friday, March 14, 2014, using the subject line "Submission: 2014 Junior Scholars Colloquium."
+-If you wish to submit a paper for consideration in this event, please email your paper in Microsoft Word or PDF format to email@example.com by 5:00pm Eastern Time on Friday, February 27, 2015, using the subject line "Submission: 2015 Junior Scholars Colloquium."